john-cd/rust_howto/bk/later/categories/development-tools_ffi/ruby.md

 {{#include ruby.incl.md}}

-Interfacing with Ruby from Rust is typically done using the Ruby C API via a binding crate. [`rutie`][c~rutie~docs]⮳{{hi:rutie}} is the key crate here.
+Interfacing with Ruby from Rust is typically done using the Ruby C API via a binding crate. [`rutie`][c~rutie~docs]↗{{hi:rutie}} is the key crate here.
 It significantly simplifies the process of creating Ruby extensions in Rust.
 It's highly recommended to use it unless you have very specific low-level Ruby C API requirements.
 It abstracts away much of the complexity of manual Ruby C API interaction.

 ## Interop with Ruby via `rutie` {#rutie}